Zorlin/raptorswithhats.com-hugo/content/posts/2020-09-20-elastic-nas-part3.md

 ![The MooseFS "chunk matrix"](/img/2020-09-20-moosefs-chunk-matrix.png)

-Within MooseFS, there's the concept of goals - a setting which defines how many copies a given file or folder you want to aim for.
-Each chunkserver can only contribute one copy.
-The default is "2", so the chunks I had just created had a goal of 2.
-As there's only one chunkserver at this stage, they are listed as "undergoal"/"endangered".
+Within MooseFS, files and folders each have a "goal".
+This goal determines how many copies of that file or folder MooseFS should maintain, and (if configured) where in the cluster to store those copies.
+By default, each chunkserver can only contribute one copy towards the goal, regardless of the number of bricks on it.
+This helps ensure that a major server failure won't result in a loss of data.
+The default goal is "2", so the chunks I had just created had a goal of 2.
+As there was only one working chunkserver, the chunks were listed as "undergoal"/"endangered.
 I will go into more detail about goals in a later post.

 ## Client
 I had a working MooseFS filesystem, but when mounting it I still needed to specify a mountpoint and tell the MooseFS client which master to connect to.
 With a final bit of configuration, I could set some defaults for mounting MooseFS via the client configuration.